datavzrd/datavzrd.github.io/src/docs/advanced_tutorial.rst

     yte < config.yte.yaml > config.yaml

-Now look into the generated `config.yaml` file we can see that the table names and paths have been generated dynamically for each movie.
+Now look into the generated `config.yaml` file.
+We can see that the table names and paths have been generated dynamically for each movie.
 The configuration is now ready to be used with Datavzrd to generate the report:

 .. code-block:: bash